Noddy and the Birthday Party

 Noddy and the Birthday Party is a children's video game released only in Europe for the Game Boy Color in 2000.
 It was developed by Tiertex Design Studios and published by BBC Multimedia.
-The game is based on the character Noddy by Enid Blyton, as well as the fictional universe in which he resides.
+The game is based on the character Noddy by Enid Blyton (specifically the TV series Noddy's Toyland Adventures), as well as the fictional universe in which he resides.
 The focus of the plot and gameplay is the preparation of the character Big-Ears' upcoming birthday party.
-The game has received mixed to negative reviews from critics.
+The game received mixed to negative reviews from critics.

 Gameplay and plot

-In the game's plot, Big-Ears has an upcoming birthday party.
-Levels are selected on an overworld map, where Noddy drives his car to any of various locations in Toyland, the setting of the Noddy universe.
-In each level, the player must help Noddy find all of a series of seven items (which change throughout each level), which will be useful for the setup of the party.
-After each level is completed, the player gains sixpences, which add up to an amount of 36 by the end of the game, to contribute to funds for the birthday cake.
-There are a total of ten levels, eight of which are platformer levels, and two of which are autoscrolling minigames.
+Big-Ears has an upcoming birthday party.
+Levels are selected on an overworld map, and Noddy drives his car to various locations in Toyland, the setting of the Noddy universe.
+In each level, Noddy must find seven items (varying between levels) needed for the party.
+After each level, the player gains sixpences, which add up to 36 pence by the end of the game, to contribute to the cost of a birthday cake.
+There are ten levels in all: eight platform levels and two auto-scrolling minigames.